Intra-Company Transferee Work Permit Application

 - directly or indirectly, half or more than half of the entity and controls the entity; or

 - owns, directly or indirectly, 50% of a 50-50 joint venture and has equal control and veto power over the entity; or

-- owns directly or indirectly, less than half of the entity, but in fact controls the entity.
+- owns directly or indirectly, less than half of the entity, but in fact, controls the entity.

-Branch is an operating division or office of the same organization housed in a different location.
+The branch is an operating division or office of the same organization housed in a different location.

-- one of two subsidiaries, both of which are owned and controlled by the same parent or individual; or
+- One of two subsidiaries, both of which are owned and controlled by the same parent or individual; or

-- one of two legal entities, owned and controlled by the same group of individuals, each individual owning and controlling approximately the same share or proportion of each company.
+- One of two legal entities, owned and controlled by the same group of individuals, each individual owning and controlling approximately the same share or proportion of each company.